LMS-Community/lms-community.github.io/docs/reference/special-ir-keys-reset.md

 These tips are applicable to SqueezePlay-based players only: Controller, Touch, and Radio.

-* Revert to previous FW - hold down Volume UP (with a non-Boom remote), or REW (on device, where available), and power up the device.
+* Revert to previous firmware - hold down Volume UP (with a non-Boom remote), or REW (on device, where available), and power up the device.
 Keep the button held down until you see the "Free Your Music" screen.

 * Factory Reset - hold down Add ("+") (with a non-Boom remote) and press the fab4 rear power button.
 Keep button held down until you see the "Free Your Music" screen.